lzwjava/blog-source/notes/2025-07-02-simple-path-to-wealth-summary-en.md

 ---
-title: "Simplify Investing for Financial Freedom"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Simplify Investing for Financial Freedom
 translated: false
-generated: true
 ---

 In a discussion with Rachel Smith, J.L.
 Collins, author of "The Simple Path to Wealth," outlined his philosophy on financial independence and investing.
 He defines wealth as **security and freedom**, achievable when **4% of your assets cover annual expenses** (the 4% rule).